SL&RR is for people who want to talk about having respectful relationships in their lives.

 SL&RR sites run in various locations across Australia.
 You can learn about our sites here.

-In 2018, SL&RR is piloting a specific program for the LGTBIQ + community in Geelong.
+In 2018, SL&RR is piloted a specific program for the LGTBIQ + community in Geelong.
 Keep up to date with Dr Amie O’Shea’s work here.

-In 2018, SL&RR is partnering with Synapse, an advocacy and support service for people with acquired brain injury (ABI), to develop a SL&RR program for people with ABI.
+In 2018, SL&RR partnered with Synapse, an advocacy and support service for people with acquired brain injury (ABI), to develop a SL&RR program for people with ABI.